tlake/static-site/src/content/dnd/characters/npcs/magrin.md

 ## Key Info

-- According to Tymphal, Magrin was abducted by [Fierna](/dnd/characters/np-cs/fierna/), and without him, Tymphal's operations are flailing.
+- According to Tymphal, Magrin was abducted by [Fierna](/dnd/characters/npcs/fierna/), and without him, Tymphal's operations are flailing.
 This is the basis of the work in [Tymphal's Contract](/dnd/other-notes/tymphals-contract/).
 - However, in 2021-12-22 Import Campaign#The Library, [Oneshoe](/dnd/characters/oneshoe/) finds a contract between Fierna and Magrin which implies it was a consensual arrangement.

 ## Relationships

-### Ignaraz
+### Ignaroz

-- During 2022-03-30 Import Campaign#The Rewards of Loyalty, it was implied that Ignaraz may have been quite close to Magrin, as she displayed a strong, personal reaction to the revelation that he went to Fierna willingly.
+- During 2022-03-30 Import Campaign#The Rewards of Loyalty, it was implied that Ignaroz may have been quite close to Magrin, as she displayed a strong, personal reaction to the revelation that he went to Fierna willingly.

 ### Tymphal